Lineup Magic - Captain's Reference

 Lineup Impact Skill Levels and Your Lineup Cap

-For team captains, skill levels have one direct operational consequence above all others: they determine whether your lineup is legal under the 23 Rule.
+For team captains, skill levels have a direct operational consequence: they determine whether a lineup is legal under the 23 Rule.
 The combined skill levels of the five players you field in a team match cannot exceed 23 in open divisions.
 That constraint shapes every lineup decision you make.

 The Senior Player Constraint

 Skill level planning isn't just about the 23 cap.
 The Senior Rule adds a separate constraint: no more than two SL6+ players can appear in a single team match.
 This applies in open 8-ball and open 9-ball divisions.
-A lineup of SL7 + SL6 + SL5 + SL3 + SL2 totals 23 and is technically under the cap, but if both the SL7 and SL6 are already on the table, a third SL6 cannot play that night regardless of what the running total looks like.
+A lineup of SL7 + SL6 + SL6 + SL2 + SL2 totals 23 and is under the cap, but all three of those senior players cannot appear in the same match.
+The two constraints are independent, a lineup can be legal under the 23 Rule and still produce a Senior Rule violation.

 FAQ Common Questions About APA Skill Levels